Best Transfer Belts & Gait Belts for Caregivers 2026

 ~$12

-The NYOrtho Gait Belt is a clean, simple, 2-inch cotton webbing belt with a metal buckle that functions reliably at a very accessible price.
+The NYOrtho Metal Buckle Gait Belt is a clean, simple 54-inch latex-free webbing belt with a metal buckle that functions reliably at a very accessible price.
 For a family caregiver who has never used a gait belt before and wants to start practicing safe transfer techniques without a significant purchase, the NYOrtho is the obvious entry point.
-It performs its core function — giving the caregiver a secure grip on the patient's torso — without complications.
+It performs its core function, giving the caregiver a secure grip on the patient's torso, without complications.

-The 2-inch width is narrower than the Secure SGT, which means slightly more concentrated pressure on the skin during transfers.
+The 2-inch width is narrower than the handled belts above, which means slightly more concentrated pressure on the skin during transfers.
 This is generally not a problem for short-duration transfers but is something to be aware of for patients with sensitive skin or who require prolonged belt contact.
-Available in multiple lengths and colors, making it easy to assign personal belts to individual caregivers in multi-caregiver households.
+It is machine washable and available in multiple colors, making it easy to assign personal belts to individual caregivers in multi-caregiver households.

 Pros